 Neutral Language in the Classroom: The Key to Emotional Regulation

-When a student is dysregulated, the goal is not to win the moment.
+When a student is dysregulated, the goal is not to stabilize the moment.

 Neutral language in the classroom is one of the most powerful — and underused — tools teachers have to prevent escalation.
 When used intentionally, it protects instructional time, preserves relationships, and keeps both teacher and student regulated.